4 Easy Ways to Make PDFs Accessible

 For teams with a lot of PDFs to fix, remediation software can be one of the most efficient ways to move forward.
 Instead of rebuilding documents one by one from scratch or sending everything out to a third-party, PDF remediation software gives you an easy way to update existing files so they meet accessibility expectations.

-Most remediation tools are designed to help with the parts of accessibility that are easy to miss when working manually, like tagging, reading order, headings, tables, and form fields.
-This makes it much easier to work through a large library of documents without feeling like every file is a brand-new project.
+Most remediation tools are designed to handle the parts of accessibility that are easy to miss when working manually, such as tagging, reading order, headings, tables, and form fields.
+This makes it easier to work through a large library of documents without treating every file like a brand-new project.

 Remediation Software Pros